 II.
 The Early Days: Machine Code and Assembly Language

-• Brief history of early programming languages:
+- Brief history of early programming languages:

 The journey of programming languages began with machine code, the lowest level of language understood by computers.
 Machine code consisted of binary instructions that directly manipulated the computer’s hardware.
 However, programming in machine code was tedious and error-prone, requiring programmers to have an in-depth understanding of the computer’s architecture.

 Assembly language emerged as a step towards simplifying programming.
 It introduced mnemonic codes that represented machine instructions, making programming more readable and accessible.
-Assembly language still directly interacted with the hardware, but it provided a more human-friendly interface.
+Assembly language still directly interacted with the hardware, but it provided a more human-friendly interface. - Machine code and assembly language:

 Machine code represented instructions as binary numbers, such as 01011011, which instructed the computer to perform specific operations.
 Assembly language, on the other hand, used mnemonics like ADD, SUB, and JMP, which were mnemonic representations of the corresponding machine instructions.
-Assembly language made programming more manageable but still required knowledge of the computer’s architecture and specific instructions.
+Assembly language made programming more manageable but still required knowledge of the computer’s architecture and specific instructions. - Limitations and challenges:

 Programming in machine code and assembly language had several limitations.
 The code was hardware-dependent, meaning it could only run on specific computer architectures.
 It was challenging to write and debug code due to the low-level nature and lack of higher-level abstractions.
 Code written in assembly language was also often non-portable, making it difficult to reuse or modify for different systems.